-The following tables illustrate how much Standard Option members have to pay out-of-pocket for services performed by Preferred providers, Participating/Member providers, and Non-participating/Non-member providers.
+The following examples illustrate how much Standard Option members have to pay out-of-pocket for services performed by Preferred providers, Participating/Member providers, and Non-participating/Non-member providers.
 The first example shows services provided by a physician and the second example shows facility care billed by an ambulatory surgical facility.
 In both examples, your calendar year deductible has already been met.
 Use this information for illustrative purposes only.

-Basic Option benefit levels for physician care begin on page 39; see page 81 for Basic Option benefit levels that apply to outpatient hospital or ambulatory surgical facility care.
+Basic Option benefit levels for physician care begin in Section 5(a) and outpatient hospital or ambulatory surgical facility care begins in Section 5(c).